top of page

 Diagnosis

-• Nailfold capillaroscopy (examining tiny blood vessels under a microscope)
+• Nailfold capillaroscopy – microscopic examination of tiny blood vessels

-• Blood tests may be done to look for underlying autoimmune conditions
+• Blood tests – to check for underlying autoimmune conditions

 Treatment & Management